Truck Campers & Dutch Oven Cooking

 The two most popular Dutch ovens are from Lodge,

 www.lodgemfg.com and Camp Chef, www.campchef.com are already seasoned(conditioned, ready for cooking).
-When unboxed, washed with soap and warm water to remove a thin coat of protective wax used for shipping.
+When unboxed, wash with soap and warm water to remove a thin coat of protective wax for shipping.
 For the first heating of the Dutch oven, follow the directions provided by the manufacturer.
-After the oven cools, apply a layer of seasoning that protects the iron from rust and deterioration, creating a non-stick surface, making cleaning much easier.
+After the oven cools, apply a layer of seasoning that protects the iron from rust and deterioration, creating a non-stick surface and making cleaning much easier.
 The color of most Dutch ovens changes to black.

 Equipment

-- The 12-inch camp-style Dutch oven (a Dutch with three legs) is the most popular and used for most recipes.
+• The 12-inch camp-style Dutch oven (with three legs) is the most popular and used for most recipes.

-- Lid stand to keep the lid clean when off the Dutch oven.
+• A lid stand keeps the lid clean when off the Dutch oven.

-The first – is choosing that first item to be cooked.
-Due to the wide variety of delicate foods that you can cook in a Dutch oven.
-Will it be a meat dinner, chicken, beef, or pork?
-Maybe an upside-down fruit cake or a banana bread to go with that late-night cup of coffee.
+First, choose the first item to be cooked.
+Due to the wide variety of delicate foods, you can cook in a Dutch oven.
+Will it be a meat dinner, such as chicken, beef, or pork?
+Or perhaps an upside-down fruit cake or a banana bread with that late-night cup of coffee.

 Receipts and Videos